chhenni/questlog-strahd/Sessions/Session01.md

 ### The road
 When I meet Elivra and Xyrith in a tavern, I was preparing to travel towards Waterdeep from Neverwinter.
 The roads where reportedly quite unsafe with bandits roaming, so when they both said they where heading the same way i was relived.

 We set out and the travels where uneventful, untill we got to a small town, where the tavern owner was hosting a tournament.
-We decided to join in as a team(see what i did there?)
+We decided to join in as a team(see what i did there?).

 We where supprised by the lack of competition in the first three rounds we fought.
 But in the final bout we faced a team concisting of a Half-Orc, a Human and a Aarakocra.
 The Human and the Aarakocra proved a bit weaker, but the Half-Orc proved to be a challenge, even though he tried to hide out behind a rock for the start of the tournament.
 That did not seem too honourable to me.
-Regardless of the Half-Orcs cowardice we did indeed win the tournament, and got a nice paycheck of 15 GP and two healing potions
+Regardless of the Half-Orcs cowardice we did indeed win the tournament, and got a nice paycheck of 15 GP and two healing potions.

 ### The stranger
 The same evening while we where basking in our glory from the tournament win.
-We meet a stranger who gave us a sealed letter
+We meet a stranger who gave us a sealed letter.

 ![Seal](./Images/01UnknownCrest.png)